Crowns and Bridges

 At Stanford Dental, our primary goal is to help you achieve and maintain a beautiful and healthy smile for a lifetime.
 Sometimes this requires repairing or replacing a tooth that has been damaged or compromised.

-If you find yourself with a tooth in need of repair, it can be a comfort to know that Dr. James Stanford uses high quality materials and state-of-the-art technology to ensure that the process is comfortable, and you’ll receive a restoration that you can be proud of and rely on for many years to come.
+If you find yourself with a tooth in need of repair, it can be a comfort to know that Dr. Tyler Carron uses high quality materials and state-of-the-art technology to ensure that the process is comfortable, and you’ll receive a restoration that you can be proud of and rely on for many years to come.

 Many of our patients have questions about dental crowns and bridges, and we invite you to take a look at some of the most common we’ve gathered below.
 We hope you’ll let our Manchester, MO dental office know if you have more questions.
 One of our friendly team members will be delighted to answer them!